-- How do we flourish in ministry through uncertain times?
+- How do we flourish in ministry through these uncertain times?

-- Where can leaders receive strength and guidance in the midst of unprecedented challenges?
+- Where can leaders receive guidance in the midst of unprecedented challenges?

-- What opportunities for creativity and innovation emerge more fully during moments of crisis?
+- What opportunities can emerge during moments of crisis?

-As faith communities around the world respond to the realities of the coronavirus pandemic, the Fellowship for Emerging Leaders in Ministry provides leaders with a dynamic platform to spark innovation and transformation for mission-driven faith communities in central New York and beyond.
+As faith communities respond to the realities of the coronavirus pandemic, racial inequity, and economic hardship, the Fellowship for Emerging Leaders in Ministry provides leaders with a dynamic platform to spark renewal and transformation for mission-driven faith communities in central New York and beyond.
 This program is ideal for emerging faith leaders who seek to lead change in their organizations.

 We are living at a time when leaders are being called upon to create and sustain opportunity in the midst of unpredictable circumstances.
 In response to such tremendous need, the Fellowship for Emerging Leaders in Ministry will give particular attention to being grounded in one’s faith tradition, awareness of strengths and opportunities for improvement, and sparking the joy that is found in co-creating change for the sake of developing mission-driven communities.
 Through an action and reflection cycle, participants will grow both their roots and reach, for the sake of thriving in ministry.

-Among other things, participants will acquire a deeper understanding of their own vocation; develop new insights about individual and community change; foster new relationships with area leaders, professionals, and students; and help all areas of their community’s ability to innovate over the course of time
+Among other things, participants will acquire a deeper understanding of their own vocation, develop new insights about individual and community change, and foster new relationships with area leaders, professionals, and students.

 The program delivery model includes:

 All other program study is performed online both within the cohorts and on an individual basis.
 In addition, Fellows will be supported by coaches and faculty mentors throughout the program.